uniget-org/cli/README.md

 `docker-setup` contains a list of all tools with pinned versions.
 These versions are automatically updated using [RenovateBot](https://www.whitesourcesoftware.com/free-developer-tools/renovate/).

-Installation logs are placed in `/var/log/docker-setup`.
+`docker-setup` limits the number of parallel installations to preserve resources.
+Installation logs are placed in `/var/log/docker-setup/`.

-The installation progress is cached in `/var/cache/docker-setup/progress`.
-The context will be removed after the installation completed.

 Depending on the tool additional files are placed outside of `${TARGET}`: